Type signature: Signature

 The practice of multiple inheritance requires consideration of the function signatures to avoid unpredictable results.
 Computer science theory, and the concept of polymorphism in particular, make much use of the concept of function signature.

 In the C programming language, a signature is roughly equivalent to its prototype definition.

 In the ML family of programming languages, "signature" is used as a keyword referring to a construct of the module system that plays the role of an interface.

 Method signature

 In computer programming, especially object-oriented programming, a method is commonly identified by its unique method signature, which usually includes the method name and the number, types, and order of its parameters.
 A method signature is the smallest type of a method.

 Examples

-C/C++
+C

-In C/C++, the method signature is the method name and the number and type of its parameters, but it is possible to have a last parameter that consists of an array of values:
+In C, the method signature is the method name and the number and type of its parameters, but it is possible to have variadic parameters, but these are not type-safe.